Oedipus the King (film)

 Oedipus the King is a 1968 British film adaptation of the Sophoclean tragedy Oedipus Rex, directed and co-written by Philip Saville.
 It stars Christopher Plummer as the title character, Orson Welles as Tiresias, Lilli Palmer as Jocasta, Richard Johnson as Creon and Donald Sutherland as the leading member of the Chorus, though the latter's voice was dubbed by Valentine Dyall.
+The score was composed by Jani Christou.

 Saville's first theatrical film effort, the film remained highly theatrical in nature, and is known for its intensive dialogue typical of an ancient play.
+It was released in the UK by Rank Film Distributors in June 1968.

 Plot

 The film is a largely faithful adaptation of the original text, with a screenplay based on Paul Roche's translation directly from the Greek published in the early 1950s.
 However, the film went a step further than the play, by actually showing, in flashback, the murder of King Laius.
 It also showed Oedipus and Jocasta in bed together, making love.